OpenINF/openinf-util-types/README.md

 <a name="isGeneratorFunction"></a>

 ## isGeneratorFunction(value) ⇒ <code>boolean</code>
-Determines if value is actually a GeneratorFunction.
+Determines if value is actually of type `GeneratorFunction`.

 **Kind**: global function